chanWright/MobileComputingMentalAwareness/README.md

 * Chat feature : A community where people can talk with others
     * CometChat
     * Chatkit for Android
+    * pre-register userID - superhero2, superhero3
+    * no password required
+    * note: when using the same divice or emulator before one can login in another user you must click logout

    APIs:
    * CometChat